13 & 14: sex isn't working, and he's getting angry

-It's not likely anything is wrong with you per intercourse "working," but it is likely that a) you weren't aroused and/or lubricated enough, b) you weren't relaxed enough, c) you two were moving too fast into this, and/or d) you may still have a partial hymen, since you're so young.
+It's not likely anything is wrong with you per intercourse "working," but it is likely that a) you weren't aroused and/or lubricated enough, b) you weren't relaxed enough, c) you two were moving too fast into this, and/or d) you may have torn your hymen a small bit due to possibilities a) and b).

 Have a look at these for more information:

 - From OW! to WOW!
 Demystifying Painful Intercourse

 - Yield for Pleasure

 - Sexual Response & Orgasm: A Users Guide